pyapp-org/pyapp.sqlalchemy/README.rst

 Install using *pip*::

-    pip install pae.sqlalchemy
+    pip install pyapp-sqlalchemy

 Install using *pipenv*::

-    pipenv install pae.sqlalchemy
+    pipenv install pyapp-sqlalchemy

-Add `pae.sqlalchemy` into the `EXT` list in your applications `default_settings.py`.
+Add `pyapp_ext.sqlalchemy` into the `EXT` list in your applications `default_settings.py`.

 Add the `DATABASE_ENGINES` block into your runtime settings file::